lm-sys/FastChat/fastchat/llm_judge/README.md

   ```

 ### Other grading options
-Besides single-answer grading, we also support two additional grading options:
+Besides score-based single-answer grading, we also support two additional grading options based on win rates:
 - `pariwise-baseline`: run pairwise comparison against a baseline model.
 - `pairwise-all`: run pairwise comparison between all model pairs on all questions.